THE VOLGA GERMANS IN PORTLAND

 Rev. Gyorog

 After completing his high school education, he attended the Yorkton Collegiate.
 He went on to graduate from the Winnipeg Bible Institute in June 1944.
-He served as pastor in Canada from 1944 to 1949.
+He served as a pastor in Canada from 1944 to 1949.

 Rev. and Elsie Gyorog